Opening Workshop, Massive Datasets Program - September 9-12, 2012

 September 9, 2012 - 8:30am - September 12, 2012 - 4:30pm

-The Opening Workshop will be held Sunday-Wednesday, 9-12 September 2012, at the Radisson Hotel Research Triangle Park, NC.
+The Opening Workshop was held Sunday-Wednesday, 9-12 September 2012, at the Radisson Hotel Research Triangle Park, NC.
 The hotel is in close proximity to SAMSI.

 Sunday, September 9, 2012